steadefi/steadefi-codehawks/README.md

 ```bash
 yarn compile
 ```

+Note: You may need to add Foundry to this Hardhat project if you do not have foundry installed: See instructions hereL: [https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry)

 ### Deployment
 Deploy scripts are all in the `/scripts` directory.
 Short-cut helper bash functions are in `package.json`.